What Every Student Needs to Know

 Unlike in second grade, middle school, or even high school, all academic responsibilities are your own in collegeónot your parent's, not your advisor's or your professor's responsibility.
 If you have a problem, are falling behind, or have questions, it is your responsibility to get help.
 Do not delay; you will just fall further behind, and at the end of the semester, it is too late

 Set yourself up to succeed.

 It is your responsibility to plan your schedule and choose the courses that you take.
 If you have trouble with this, go back to your advisor.
-You can still change your courses the first week of school.
+You can still change your courses during the first week of school.
 Make sure that you have time to get from class to class.
 It is unacceptable to always leave a class early to get to the next class or to constantly arrive late.
-Make certain that you don't sign up for too heavy a load.
-The semester always starts out easy but you want to be able to handle the load when everything is due at the end of the semester.
+Make certain that you don't sign up for too heavy of a course load.
+The semester always starts out easy, but you need to be able to handle the load when everything is due at the end of the semester.
 Everyone is busy and everyone has the same number of hours in a day; so the excuse that you are behind or need extra time on an assignment because you are taking 18 hours, have a job, or have other commitments falls back on you.
-How you choose to use your time is your choice.
+How you decide to use your time is your choice.
 You have the same amount of time in a day as each of your classmates.
 It is your responsibility to carefully schedule your time and to use your time wisely.
-You also need to be sure that you have the required materials, text books, etc.
+You also need to be sure that you have the required materials, textbooks, etc.

 It is your responsibility to look at the class web site frequently.
-It contains useful information such as dates of tests and other announcements, assignments, deadlines, handouts, and study guides.
+It contains useful information such as the dates of tests and other announcements, assignments, deadlines, handouts, and study guides.

 You need to schedule your time in order to meet the deadlines.
 If you are given a week to do an assignment, do not wait until the night before or even the day before to start the assignment.
 Start assignments early.